stryker-mutator/stryker-mutator.github.io/blog/2026-03-13-stryker-net-mtp-runner.md

 Stryker.NET has long relied on **VSTest** as its test runner.
 VSTest works well, but it has a fundamental limitation: Stryker has to spin up a brand new VSTest process for every mutation test run.
 On large test suites, that startup overhead adds up quickly.

 Microsoft has been building a modern alternative called the [Microsoft Testing Platform (MTP)](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-platform-intro).
-MTP is already being adopted by all the major testing frameworks — MSTest, NUnit, and xUnit v3 — and it is the _only_ supported runner for newer frameworks such as [TUnit](https://github.com/thomhurst/TUnit).
+MTP is already being adopted by all the major testing frameworks (MSTest, NUnit, and xUnit v3) and it is the _only_ supported runner for newer frameworks such as [TUnit](https://github.com/thomhurst/TUnit).
 Until now, projects using these frameworks could not use Stryker.NET at all.

 We're excited to announce that **MTP support is now available in preview** in Stryker.NET 4.13.